dmd/usb-to-smb-gadget/README.md

-# Raspberry Pi USB Gadget for TWIX Files
+# Raspberry Pi USB to SMB Gadget

-Quick-start installation guide for the McLean Hospital USB gadget system that allows copying TWIX files from Siemens scanners to network storage.

-## Overview
+Suppose you have a computer that has no network access (for whatever reason), but you regularly need to copy files off of it.

-This system makes a Raspberry Pi appear as a USB mass storage device to the scanner console.
-Files copied to this "USB drive" are automatically synced to a network file share, eliminating the need for physical USB sticks.
+This system makes a Raspberry Pi appear as a USB mass storage device.
+Files copied to this "USB drive" are automatically synced to a network file share.

+This is a one-way sync (although it doesn't have to be; that's just what solved our particular problem).

+Raspberry Pi gadget mode uses a exFAT *disk image* to write to; but nobody wants to read from that.
+We store that disk image either on a local USB-attached disk (ideally) or (less so) on an NFS share.
+Then, periodically and only when the disk image file is quiescent, files from the disk image are rsync'd to a SMB share.

 ## Prerequisites